 The mission of the Housing Authority of the City of Brewer is to assist low-income families with decent, safe and affordable housing opportunities as they strive to achieve self-sufficiency and improve the quality of their lives.
 The Housing Authority is committed to operating in an efficient, ethical, and professional manner.
 The Housing Authority will create and maintain partnerships with its clients and appropriate community agencies in order to accomplish this mission.

-Established in 1972, the Brewer Housing Authority owns and operates 154 public housing units, administers 133 Section 8 Vouchers for Housing & Urban Development and 25 to 30 Housing Choice Vouchers for other Public Housing Authorities, and is the management agent of the Dirigo School Apartments.
-The Housing Authority offers Public Housing and Housing Choice Voucher Family Self-Sufficiency Programs as well as offering the Housing Choice Voucher Program Homeownership Option.
+Established in 1972, the Brewer Housing Authority owns and operates 154 public housing units, administers 133 Section 8 Vouchers for Housing & Urban Development and 25 to 30 Housing Choice Vouchers for other Public Housing Authorities, and is the management agent of the Dirigo School Apartments, Chamberlain Place Senior Housing, and the Somerset Place.
+The Housing Authority offers Public Housing and Housing Choice Voucher Family Self-Sufficiency Programs as well as offering the a Homeownership Program.

 No person shall, on the grounds of race, color, religion, sex, national or ethnic origin, age, familial status, or disability be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under the Brewer Housing Authority's programs.